jomarcardoso/angular-vs-react/README.md

 ## Practicality

-React starts every where with or without a build.
+React starts in any root node and does not need a build.

 ```html
 <!-- example from https://github.com/jomarcardoso/quickly-how-react-works/tree/main/projetos/2-prehistory-react -->